Pawlo77/Numerical-Methods/pro1/project.md

 <p align="center">
   <img src="plots/example4.png" alt="Rysunek 1"/>
-  <em>Function we'll try to approximate with Halley's method.
+  <em><i>Example 4.</i> Function we'll try to approximate with Halley's method.
 It has many points where its derevative is equal to 0 and many points where its value is close to 0.</em>
 </p>